jfachrel/jfachrel/README.md

 </p>

 <p align="center">
-  Seeking challenging roles in the field of AI and machine learning.
+  Seeking challenging roles in the field of artificial intelligence and machine learning.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Certified TensorFlow Developer and Huawei Certified ICT Associate – Artificial Intelligence👨🏻‍💻.
 </p>

 <p align="center">